b1ackkwid0w/it1000-2020/goals.md

     2. play a solo concert for charity

-    3. make fudge from scratch - that's also *edible*
+    3. make fudge from scratch (that's also edible)

 **My Artistic Goals**